Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 \subsection{The coaxial parabolas.}

-Up to affine transforms, the domain may be bounded by the two parabolas $Y=X^{2}-1$ et $Y= 1-aX^{2}$.
-Here $a>-1$ is the condition for the domain to be compact.
-Indeed, this forms a one parameter family up to affine transformations, but may be reduced to a single model up to some non-linear transform.
+Up to affine transforms, the domain may be bounded by the two parabolas $Y=X^{2}-1$ and $Y=a(1-X^{2})$ with $a>-1$.
+This forms a one-parameter family up to affine transformations, but may be reduced to a single model via some non-linear transformation.

 The (co)-metric is